 "Greg?"

 "Are you ready to learn a new lesson?"
-Gil nibbled on his glasses.
+Gil fiddled with his glasses.

 Catherine chuckled.

 "What?"
-Greg snapped, not very friendly.
-The former fun maker lacked humor frequently in those days.
+Greg snapped.
+The former fun maker lacked humor frequently these days.
 No jokes, no music, no nothing beyond work.
 This had nothing to do with the incident of almost been beaten to death.
-It was known by many people that it had started earlier.
-Some of them even knew what had been the trigger.
-But those people kept it to themselves.
-It wasnīt their business to make it public.
+His friends knew that he had changed before that, but they kept their knowledge to themselves.

-"I want you to accompany me to San Francisco to improve your skills," Gil briefed him.
+"I want you to come along to San Francisco with me to improve your skills," Gil briefed him matter-of-factly.

 Greg dropped the journal on the table.
-"I donīt wanna come."
+"I don't wanna come."

 "Why not?"